llausa/coder_academy_terminal_app/README.md

   And for the sake of posterity, Users can ask the app to send them an email digest of outstanding items straight to their email inbox.
 Yaaaaaaasss!

 ## UI/UX
-  Santiago's Humble To-Do App is a productivity terminal application.
+  Santiago's Humble To-Do App is a text-based productivity terminal application.
   The User has a couple of options right from the get-go.
 They can either run the 'shtda.rb' file with command line arguments for their name, email and existing to-do lists (in txt format).
   This will be explained in the documentation of the project.